ishitarakshit458/ishitarakshit458/README.md

 # 💫 About Me:
-I am an aspiring MIS & Data Analytics professional with skills in Advanced Excel, Power BI, Tableau, and SQL.
+I am an aspiring Data Analytics professional with skills in Advanced Excel, Power BI, Tableau, and SQL.
 I enjoy working with data, creating dashboards, and generating insights to support business decisions.
 I am continuously developing my analytical and technical skills.

 ## 🌐 Socials: